Home - Book Preview

 Jeff grunted when he landed on the outfield grass.
 He scrambled to his feet and threw the baseball to the shortstop, keeping the baserunner at first.

 That’s the third or fourth ball I’ve had to dive for, Jeff thought to himself as he did.
-That doesn’t even take into account the fly balls I’ve caught.
-They’ve got Bill’s number today for sure.
+That doesn’t even consider the fly balls I’ve caught.
+They’ve got Bill’s number today, for sure.

 “Lay off the high ones,” Tom Jarrett cautioned while Jeff put on his batting helmet in the bottom of the seventh.

-Thompkins trailed three-to-one, but were beginning to rally and had two men on base.
-Jeff nodded and headed to the on-deck circle; he struck out twice already in the game on high pitches.
+Thompkins trailed three-to-one but was beginning to rally and had two men on base.
+Jeff nodded and headed to the on-deck circle.
+He had struck out twice already in the game on high pitches.

-The batter in front of him struck out for the first out of the inning.
+The batter before him struck out for the first out of the inning.
 A double-play ball would end the game.
-Jeff stepped into the batter’s box and got himself ready; high pitches were all he saw for the first three pitches thrown, but Jeff didn’t chase them this time.
+Jeff stepped into the batter’s box and got himself ready.
+High pitches were all he saw for the first three pitches thrown, but Jeff didn’t chase them this time.
 Jeff looked at his coach for the sign and blinked when he received ‘swing away.’

 His cleats threw dirt as he continued around second and sped towards third.
-Jeff stole a glance towards the outfield while he rounded the bag at second; their centerfielder was just getting to the ball.
+Jeff glanced towards the outfield while he rounded the bag at second.
+Their centerfielder was just getting to the ball.
 He could hear the other team yelling instructions behind him as he looked where he was headed.
 Coach Kessler signaled him to slide to the inside of the bag.

-Jeff leaned forward, brought himself lower to the ground, and launched himself at third.
+Jeff leaned forward, lowered himself to the ground, and launched at third.
 His right hand reached for the bag.
-He hooked his forearm around the bag so he wouldn’t overshoot it; Jeff held on as his momentum swung him around.
+He hooked his forearm around the bag so he wouldn’t overshoot it.
+Jeff held on as his momentum swung him around.
 The third baseman slapped the tag down.

 “SAFE!
 SAFE!” the umpire yelled, causing the Thompkins fans to cheer wildly at the bang-bang play.